metapolator/metapolator/Tom-Lord's-architecture-proposal.md

 Metapolator: A suggested form for the overall structure of the program and a suggested path for building it.

-On 2014-08-21 the document was discussed by Lasse, Tom and Dave (http://youtu.be/8LjJnvNlMc4[youtube])
+On 2014-08-21 the document was discussed by Lasse, Tom and Dave ([youtube](http://youtu.be/8LjJnvNlMc4))

+Reuben Thomas (@sc3d) wrote a suggestion based on this document, the above discussion, and Lasse's [[CPS interpolation alternative]]: [[Architectural improvements via interpolation]]

 # An important note about the user interface and font commands